-The Allard Pierson Museum is Amsterdam's very own museum of Western antiquities.
+The Allard Pierson Museum is Amsterdam's own museum of Western antiquity.
 Named for a 19th-century professor of Art History and Modern Letters, Allard Pierson's modest collection of plaster casts were, in retrospect, the museum's first acquisitions.
-His successor, Jan Six, broadened the inchoative collection with literature and artifacts that he used for his lessons.
+His successor, Jan Six, broadened the inchoate collection with literature and artifacts that he used for his lessons.
 It wasn't until Prof. Six's death in 1926, however, that the Allard Pierson Foundation united the men's collections in a modest attic museum.

 The museum procured another sizable bundle of acquisitions in the 1920s, when a banker, avid collector and victim of the economic crisis sold his private collection to the foundation.
 The foundation then bestowed these new acquisitions on the university, with the mandate that the collection be open to the public; since then, it's entertained and educated tens of thousands of visitors.